grantwilson38/Beautiful-Soup-Game-Price-Filter/README.md

-# Beautiful Soup Web Scraper
+# Beautiful Soup Web Scraper for Game Prices

 This Python script uses the BeautifulSoup library to scrape a webpage for 'h4' elements and associated prices.
 It then filters and prints the items that are below a user-specified price.